tobyhodges/fair-research-software/episodes/08-code-correctness.md

 The goal of software testing is to check that the actual results produced by a piece of code meet our expectations, i.e. are correct.

-## Why use software testing?

-Adopting software testing as part of our research workflow helps us to conduct **better research** and produce **FAIR software**:

-- Software testing can help us be more productive as it helps us to identify and fix problems with our code early and quickly and allows us to demonstrate to ourselves and others that our code does what we claim.
-More importantly, we can share our tests alongside our code, allowing others to verify our software for themselves.
-- The act of writing tests encourages to structure our code as individual functions and often results in a more **readable**, modular and maintainable codebase that is easier to extend or repurpose.
-- Software testing improves the **accessibility** and **reusability** of our code - well-written software tests capture the expected behaviour of our code and can be used alongside documentation to help other developers quickly make sense of our code.
-In addition, a well tested codebase allows developers to experiment with new features safe in the knowledge that tests will reveal if their changes have broken any existing functionality.
-- Software testing underpins the FAIR process by giving us the confidence to engage in open research practices - if we are not sure that our code works as intended and produces accurate results, we are unlikely to feel confident about sharing our code with others.
-Software testing brings piece of mind by providing a step-by-step approach that we can apply to verify that our code is correct.

 Before we move on with further code modifications, make sure your virtual development environment is active.

 ::: callout